Skip to main content

 Thinking about driving without insurance?
-It’s illegal, and you’ll pay fines and penalties.
+This would be an unwise decision, as it's illegal and you run the risk of paying steep fines and penalties.
 But, there are times when lines blur.
 Can you cancel your insurance if you sell your car?
 Or can you keep a car without insurance?
 Can you cancel insurance to save money now, and renew later, without penalty?
-Yes to all, but you have to do it right to avoid penalties.
-Let’s dig in.
+Yes to all, but you have to do it the right way to avoid penalties and repercussions.
+Let’s dig into your options.

 Don’t let your car insurance lapse

-A lapse in your insurance means you went without insurance for a time, the reason though is important.
+A lapse in your insurance history means you went without insurance for a period time, the reason though is an important distinction that auto insurance companies will factor when calculating your rate.

-Instead of letting it lapse, you can put your car insurance on hold.
+Instead of letting of letting, you can put your car insurance on hold.
 You can speak with your provider on how to get cheap car insurance or shop for auto insurance quotes to find a better rate.
 But if you still want to cancel your insurance, there are rules to follow to prevent higher rates upon your return.

 Getting the cheapest auto insurance for a lapse in coverage